Sentience

 Which takes us to the hot topic of octopus kebabs.
 A restaurant in London - ‘Pescobar’ - offers just such a delight.
 The restaurant receives the octopus from a supplier in Senegal.
 The meat which goes on the rotating skewer is fresh octopus, held together with fish gelatine, frozen and shipped over to Camden.

 This though is very far from being a fast-food joint.
-We are told that their head chef came from The Ivy Asia.
+We are told that their head chef came from The Ivy, Asia.
 He oversees the dish, adding the pitta bread from a local Israeli supplier, freshly baked and delivered daily.

 The octopus kebab is their most ordered dish - selling up to 1,400 on a busy day - alongside other seafood delights such as “Octodogs” (a brioche hot dog with an octopus tentacle instead of sausage), crunchy popcorn prawns and seafood platters.